 Sour cream ice cream is the perfect dessert topper.
 Unencumbered by eggs, it melts easily into a cool, creamy pile—not a puddle—on a plate.
 As ice creams go, it's refreshing and won't weigh you down.
 And when you add in an eightfold reduction of apple cider, a sticky and gloriously acidic syrup, you may just have heaven on a plate.
 I say "may" only till you add the browned butter.
 Then it's a done deal.

 Our experiments gave us two versions of this ice cream, and they're both worthy of your next dessert course.
 The first is more tart than sweet, light and apple-y, nutty and caramelized from the browned butter.
 It's refined and lovely and exactly the dessert topper we were looking for.
-It's tangy enough to balance sweet crumbles or some apple butter (pictured), and it melts into an addictive sauce for oven-fresh cakes.
+It's tangy enough to balance sweet crumbles or some apple butter (pictured), and it melts into a delectable sauce for oven-fresh cakes.

 The second version has twice as much browned butter and brown sugar, and tastes like a caramel apple on crack.
 The apple flavor is dialed back and it's much less tart, but a half pound of browned butter speaks for itself.
 It's an overindulgent, caramelized mess best left unadorned by anything seeking to dilute its intense, albeit unrefined glory (though you may miss some of the tartness).
 Which version you choose is up to you, how sweet you like your ice cream, and the other items on your dessert plate.
 Or make a pint of each and apologize for nothing.